epics-base/pvxs/documentation/securepva.rst

         cli_conf.tls_cert_password = "pwd";
         cli.reconfigure(cli_conf);

-Creation of client to :ref:`pvacms`
+Creation of client to PVACMS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Internally SPVA needs to create a special client when it is connecting to :ref:`pvacms` to check status.
 This